Vinitthakkar45/Code-Dumper/README.md

-# Blog Application
+# Code Dumper

 This is a simple blog application built with Node.js, Express.js, and EJS.
 It allows users to create, update, and delete blog posts.
 The application uses the file system to store the blog post content.

 ## Features

-- Create new blog posts
+- Create new posts
-- Update existing blog posts
+- Update existing posts
-- Delete blog posts
+- Delete posts
-- View individual blog posts
+- View individual posts

 ## Technologies Used